haodeng/springboot-tips/deploy-demo/README.md

     docker login

     mvn compile jib:build
+This will build a image to local docker and push to a docker container registry (eg: docker hub by default)

 Jib also can build your image directly to a Docker daemon.
 This uses the docker command line tool and requires that you have Docker available on your PATH.

     mvn compile jib:dockerBuild
+This will only build a image to local docker

 ## Inspect a image